ahadik/bluemix-code-fix/enhancements/snapshots/notifications/README.md

 After NPM installation has completed, run the `gulp` command to compile the source code from `/src` to `/public`.
 If the `gulp` command is not found, install it using the command `npm install -g gulp`.
 This installs it globally.

 The `gulp` command compiles all code from `src/` to the `public/` directory.
-If you want to load your modifications into Chrome, you can load and "Unpacked Extension".
+If you want to load your modifications into Chrome, you can "Load an Unpacked Extension".
 This will draw from the `public/` folder.
 If you leave Gulp running, it will watch for changes in any file and immediately compile them into the `public/` folder at save time.
 The `public/` folder will not be present until Gulp is run at least once.

 ###Making Modifications
 The notification extension is built entirely from CSS and JS injection.
 The Chrome Extension injects compiled CSS/JS into the live Bluemix page, enabling the notifications feature.
 If you want to make changes to the Notifications, you can modify either the JS or CSS source from the `src/` directory.
 Take note that the source CSS is written in SASS and compiled at save time into CSS by Gulp.
 Here's a list of files you might want to take note of: